sitedheeraj-jpg/Auto-Membership-V1/README.md

 - Custom user-facing channel button labels, active/paused status colors, and two-step channel deletion
 - Channel preview galleries with up to 10 admin-uploaded images
 - Optional images for access-granted and access-activated screens, with formatted-text fallbacks
+- Editable access-granted, access-activated, and Browse channels messages with guided placeholders
+- Animated admin control-panel header with a text fallback if Telegram cannot fetch the remote GIF
 - Safe navigation from both text and photo-based `/start` screens
 - Join activation cleanup: the earlier invite message is deleted before the final access-confirmation message